r8bhavneet/Email-Triage/README.md

-# Junk Triage – Gmail Spam Rescue Chrome Extension
+# Email Triage – Gmail Spam Rescue Chrome Extension

 ## 📌 Overview
 Ever missed an important email because it landed in your **Spam** folder with no notification?